-The following outdoor lighting and related activities are not subject to this Sec.
+The following outdoor lighting and related activities are not subject to Sec.
 8109-4.8.2:

 - a.
-Temporary lighting for construction. - b.
-Temporary emergency lighting. - c.
-Lighting for wireless communication facilities to the extent required by the Federal Aviation Administration, except for the requirements set forth in Sec.
-8109-4.8.2.4.b(9). - d.
-Temporary or intermittent outdoor night lighting necessary to conduct agricultural activities including outdoor lighting used during weather events such as frosts, and temporary or intermittent outdoor night lighting used for surface mining operations or oil and gas exploration and production regardless of the location or number of lights used intermittently.
+Temporary lighting for construction.

+- b.
+Temporary emergency lighting.

+- c.
+Lighting for wireless communication facilities to the extent required by the Federal Aviation Administration.
+(See Section 8109-4.8.2.2(b)(9) for additional requirements related to wireless communication facilities.)

+- d.
+Temporary or intermittent outdoor night lighting necessary to conduct agricultural activities including outdoor lighting used during weather events such as frosts, and temporary or intermittent outdoor night lighting used for oil and gas exploration and production regardless of the location or number of lights used intermittently.
 As used in this Sec.
 8109-4.8.2.2 the term "intermittent" means a period of between 31 and 90 calendar days within any 12-month period.
-For example, the use of intermittent lighting in cases where it is used simultaneously to illuminate multiple, discreet facilities (well sites, multiple tanks, etc.) is not limited provided that each individual location is illuminated no longer than 90 calendar days within any 12-month period.
+For example, the use of intermittent lighting in cases where it is used simultaneously to illuminate multiple, discreet facilities (well sites, multiple tanks, etc.) is not limited provided that each individual location is illuminated no longer than 90 calendar days within any 12-month period. - e.

-- e.
 Outdoor lighting for signage permitted in accordance with Article 10. - f.
 Seasonal or festive lighting. - g.
 Outdoor lighting with a maximum output of 60 lumens or less, including solar lights. - h.
 Temporary outdoor lighting associated with a use authorized by this Chapter or a permit granted pursuant to this Chapter. - i.
 Lighting on public and private streets. - j.
-Lighting used for any facility, equipment, or activity that is required to comply with any federal or state law, or any condition or requirement of any permit, approval or order issued by a federal or state agency. - k.
-Lighting used in a swimming pool that is an accessory use to a dwelling or in a swimming pool associated with a legally authorized camp use.
+Any facility, equipment, or activity that is subject to preemptive state or federal regulations regarding lighting or illumination. - Lighting used in a swimming pool that is an accessory use to a dwelling or in a swimming pool associated with a legally authorized camp use.